coryzibell/speedo/README.md

 ## DESCRIPTION

 speedrun downloads a test file and reports the transfer speed.
 By default it runs non-interactively against Cloudflare's CDN.
 With the -i flag, it displays a menu for selecting different test servers.

+If a URL is provided as an argument, the file is downloaded to the current directory and the speed is reported.

 Command-line flags override the config file setting.